 By this time, they are drawing near to Emmaus, the village where Cleopas and his friend were going.
-It appears that perhaps they lived there.
-When they drew near to the village, it says, He indicated that He would have gone farther."
-The Risen Christ, having all power in heaven and upon the earth, is on such a great mission in revealing Himself to His disciples, teaching them, and working in their lives by His grace, that He does not need to take time out for rest and food in the way that we would think that He should.
+And when they drew near to the village, it says, Christ indicated that He would have gone farther.
+The Risen Lord, having all power in heaven and upon the earth, was on such a great mission in revealing Himself to His disciples, teaching them, and working in their lives by His grace, that He does not need to take time out for rest and food in the way that we would think that He should.
 He was going to go on further.
 But the text says, "But they constrained Him, saying, 'Abide with us; for it is toward evening and the day is far spent."
 "And he went in to tarry with them."
-Christ knows when we are longing that He stay with us; He knows and will respond to the urgent, longing prayers of His people that He "abide with them."
+Christ knows when we are longing that He stay with us.
+He knows, and He will respond to the urgent, longing prayers of His people that He "abide with them".
 "Behold, I stand at the door and knock."
-"If anyone hears My voice and opens the door, I will come in and dine with him, and he with me.
-(Revelation 3: 20) "O how I would have you to understand this afternoon that Christ is lover of your soul, O believer!
+"If anyone hears My voice and opens the door, I will come in and dine with him, and he with me."
+(Revelation 3: 20) O how I pray that you will understand that Christ is the lover of your soul, O believer!
 He will come to your soul and satisfy your longings for fellowship and communion with Him!
 It is because He is Risen from the dead!
 He is Alive forevermore!
-It says in verse 30, "And it came to pass, as he sat at the table with them, that He took bread, blessed and broke it, and gave it to them."
-"Then their eyes were opened and they knew Him; and He vanished from their sight."
-Christ lifted the restraining veil that He himself had placed upon their eyes until this point, and they knew Him in the way that He broke the bread.